The businessman and the stolen honey: Sheng Sun sentenced over 480kg mānuka heist

 The annual cost of crime for the New Zealand honey industry is understood to be in the millions.

-Two large pallets, full of 360 500g honey pots and 300 1kg honey jars, were the target at Azurelife East Tamaki warehouse.
+Two large pallets, full of 360 500g honey pots and 300 1kg honey jars, were the target at Azurelife's East Tamaki warehouse.

 Following a tip-off after the break-in, police began investigating Sun, a Chinese-New Zealand businessman, who has lived in New Zealand for 16 years but returns to his birth country regularly for work.